-The purchase price of the transaction totalled \$32,502 and included cash of \$23,600, equity of \$6,538, and a holdback and other liability of \$2,364.
-The \$2,364 holdback and other liability consisted of \$1,364 related to a final working capital reconciliation and \$1,000 relating to any indemnities provisions to be reconciled as at the second anniversary of the closing date.
-The Company has paid \$1,364 towards the final working capital reconciliation in the year ended December 31, 2022.
+The purchase price of the transaction totalled \$6,902 and included cash of \$5,620, equity of \$688, and a holdback and other liability of \$594.
+The \$594 holdback and other liability consisted of \$294 related to a working capital reconciliation that was paid in the second quarter of 2023, and \$300 relating to any indemnities provisions to be reconciled as at the second anniversary of the closing date.

-In connection with this acquisition, the Company incurred acquisition costs of approximately \$787, comprised mainly of consulting and other professional fees, which were presented in general and administrative expenses in the statement of income.
-Transaction costs of \$18 directly attributable to the issue of common shares related to the transaction were recognized as a reduction from shareholders' capital.
+In connection with this acquisition, the Company incurred acquisition costs of \$85, comprised mainly of consulting and other professional fees, which were presented in general and administrative expenses in the statement of income.
+Transaction costs of \$7 directly attributable to the issue of common shares related to the transaction were recognized as a reduction from shareholders' capital.